 Get the Most for Your Money

-Plan your concrete patio carefully so you'll get the most out of it.
+Plan your concrete project carefully so you'll get the most out of it.
 Consider exactly what you want to use it for -- table and chairs (for how many people?), fire pit or gas barbecue, kiddie pool, etc. -- and base the size and layout on this information.

 Make sure that your contractor cuts control joints so that the inevitable concrete cracking will not spoil the look of your new patio.